DHPR-dataset/DHPR-dataset/README.md

 <!-- INTRODUCTION -->
 ## Introduction

 This repository contains details about the DHPR (Driving Hazard Prediction and Reasoning) dataset.
-The DHPT dataset was introducted to ....apply abductive reasoning in giving hazard prediction... and increase caution.
+The DHPR dataset was introducted to ....apply abductive reasoning in giving hazard prediction... and increase caution.
 See the papaer in more details.

 The dataset contains annotations of 14975 images.